 In 1999, Ontario designated a handful of “signature sites” in its Living Legacy protected areas initiative.
 The Algoma Headwaters, located about 100 km north of Sault Ste.
-Marie were highlighted for some of Ontario’s largest forests of old-growth white pine and pristine lakes with rich Indigenous heritage.
+Marie was highlighted for some of Ontario’s largest forests of old-growth white pine and pristine lakes with rich Indigenous heritage.
 This is an expert-only canoe country, with few visitor services and unmarked portages and campsites.
 If you’ve tackled other difficult canoe routes in places like Wabakimi Provincial Park or Temagami, you’ll enjoy the challenge and isolation of the Algoma Headwaters.

 To avoid a confusing maze of forest access roads, you’re best to launch at Ranger Lake located on Highway 556 (well-maintained gravel).
 A week-long trip links Ranger to Saymo, Island and Gong lakes before heading upstream on the West Aubinadong River—a journey best made in the high water of spring.
 Deep in the wilderness, Megisan Lake is surrounded by virgin pine forests.
 Megisan is located at the very height of the watershed, bridging the gap between the Lake Superior and Lake Huron drainage.
 Retrace your route back downstream on the West Aubinadong or try the feisty Nushatogaini River to create a 110-km, teardrop-shaped loop.